craigmulligan/toysql/README.md

 ## Questions:

-* What format is datastored on disk?
+* What format is data stored on disk?
 * Joins implementation?
 * Indexes implementation?